Forex Trading Pivot Points

 Support 3

-Pivot Points Support and Resistance Levels
+Pivot Points Support & Resistance Levels

 Pivot Points as a Forex Trading tool

 The pivot point itself represents a level of highest resistance or support, depending on the overall sentiment.
 If the market is direction-less ( range bound ) prices will often fluctuate greatly around this level until a price breakout develops.
 Prices above or below the central point indicates the overall sentiment as bullish or bearish respectively.
-This indicator is a leading Forex indicator that provides signals of potentially new highs or lows within a given chart time frame.
+This indicator is a leading indicator that provides signals of potentially new highs or lows within a given chart time frame.

 The support and resistance levels calculated from the central point and the previous market width may be used as exit points of the open Forex trades, but are rarely used as entry signals.
-For example, if the price is up-trending and breaks through the pivot point, the first or second resistance level is often a good target to close a position, as the probability of resistance and reversal increases greatly, with every resistance level.
+For examples, if the price is up-trending and breaks through the pivot point, the first or second resistance level is often a good target to close a position, as the probability of resistance and reversal increases greatly, with every resistance level.

 Technical Analysis of Pivot Points

 Pivot levels can be used in many different ways.
-Here are a few of the most common methods for utilizing them:
+Here are a few of the most common techniques for utilizing them:

 Trend Direction: Combined with other Forex analysis techniques such as overbought/oversold oscillators, volatility measurements, etc., the central point may be useful in determining the general trending direction of the currency market.
-Trades are only taken in the direction of the Forex trend.
+Trades are only taken in direction of the trend.
 Buy trades occur only when the price is above the central point and sell trades occur only when the price is below the central pivot.

-Price Breakouts: In price breakouts, a bullish buy signal occurs when the price breaks up through the central point or one of the resistance levels (typically Resistance 1).
+Forex Price Breakouts: In price breakouts, a bullish buy signal occurs when the price breaks up through the central point or one of the resistance levels (typically Resistance 1).
 A short sell signal occurs when price breaks down through the central point or one of the support levels (typically Support 1).

 Trend Reversals: In trend reversals, a buy signal occurs when the price moves towards a support level, gets very close to it, touches it, or moves only slightly through it, and then reverses and starts moving in the other direction.